Ken Lussey

 Before getting a 'proper job', he researched and wrote 'A Hitch-Hiker's Guide to Great Britain', which was published by Penguin Books in 1983.
 He spent the next couple of decades as a civil servant, during which time he fulfilled the long-held ambition of moving to Scotland.
 In more recent times he has helped Maureen establish the website 'Undiscovered Scotland' as the ultimate online guide to Scotland and come full circle by returning to writing.

-Ken's latest novel, published by Arachnid Press in November 2023, is 'A Tangled Web', a fast-paced contemporary thriller set in northern Scotland.
-It follows on from 'The High Road', which was published in September 2023.
-'Hide and Seek', published earlier in 2023, is the fifth in his series of thrillers set in Scotland and beyond during World War Two.
-Its four predecessors, 'Eyes Turned Skywards', 'The Danger of Life', 'Bloody Orkney' and 'The Stockholm Run' were published between 2018 and 2022.
+Ken's latest novel, published by Arachnid Press in June 2024, is 'The Eye of Horus', an atmospheric World War Two thriller with settings that move from the Highlands of Scotland via Gibraltar to Malta.
+It is the sixth in his series of thrillers set in Scotland and beyond during World War Two.
+Its five predecessors, 'Eyes Turned Skywards', 'The Danger of Life', 'Bloody Orkney', 'The Stockholm Run', and 'Hide and Seek', were published between 2018 and 2023.
+Ken has also written two contemporary thrillers set mainly in northern Scotland, 'The High Road' and 'A Tangled Web'.
+Both were published in 2023.
 He has also written 'The House With 46 Chimneys', a spooky adventure story for younger readers set in central Scotland against the background of the early days of the coronavirus lockdown.
 This was published in late 2020.

 Thanks to Carolyn Henry Photography for these photographs.
 The first was taken at the Houstoun House Hotel in Uphall.
 The fictional Callum Anderson stays here at the beginning of 'The High Road', the first of Ken's two contemporary thrillers, so it seems a fitting backdrop.
 The collection of images was taken at the Angus BookFest in Montrose on 18 November 2023 where Ken appeared on an authors' panel.